swiftlang/swift/docs/SIL/Ownership.md

 In order for programmer intended lifetimes to be maintained under optimization, the lifetimes of SIL values which correspond to named source-level values can only be modified in limited ways.
+Formal lifetime semantics fall into three categories: strict lifetimes, lexical lifetimes, or optimized lifetimes.

+### Strict lifetimes

+With `~Copyable` types, a deinit has a well-defined execution point with respect to all other side effects.
+This is either the point at which the variable is consumed, or, if it is not consumed, the point at which its lexical scope ends.
+At the end of a lexical scope, deinits run in reverse order in which the variables are declared.
+This means that `~Copyable` Swift types (i.e. `struct` or `enum` deinits) mirror the semantics of C++-style deinitializers.

+### Lexical lifetimes

-Generally, the behavior is that the lifetime of a named source-level value is anchored to the variable's lexical scope and confined by **deinit barriers**.
+With Copyable types, the Swift compiler may introduce implicit copies and optimize lifetimes to eliminate other copies resulting in less than strict lifetimes.
+Generally, the behavior is that the lifetime of a named source-level value is anchored to the variable's lexical scope and confined by [**deinit barriers**](#deinit-barriers).
 Specifically, code motion may not move the ends of these lifetimes across a deinit barrier.

 Source level variables (lets, vars, ...) and function arguments will result in SIL-level lexical lifetimes if either of the two sets of